Bring Your Own Container (BYOC) for Pipelines

 Apart from defining pipeline steps based on jobs and scripts, you can use custom container images to define the step runtime.

-You can choose the container image, command, or entry point for container execution.
+You can select the container image, command, or entry point for container execution.
 You can provide the custom code in a script or a compressed archive, which lets you update the code without rebuilding the image.

 BYOC Step Configuration